Tylerbryy/Project-Jarvis/README.md

 - More message options for greetings upon bootup will randomly choose one.
 - Has the ability to give you sentiment on the stock market.
 By aggregating all of them.
 Then able to answer any question about the market.

+### Version 5:
+- Added the Jarvis class to the project, providing a streamlined interface for users to interact with the virtual assistant.
+- Improved the functionality of Jarvis, allowing it to perform a variety of tasks, including website lookups, playing YouTube videos, retrieving stock market information, creating art, and executing a morning protocol.
+- The morning protocol feature has been implemented, allowing users to customize the website that Jarvis opens upon activation.
+Simply say "activate morning protocol" to launch the site of your choice.
+- Overall, version 5 of the Jarvis project provides a more robust and powerful virtual assistant, capable of performing many tasks to simplify and enhance the user's life.
+We encourage you to try it out and see how it can help you with your daily tasks.

 If you have any ideas on some cool stuff to add i would love the feedback!